KK7JND/White-Papers/README.md

 # Overview
-This repository contains a collection of white papaers written by me.
+This repository contains a collection of white papers written by me.